LukaLike/hyperskill-Simple_Banking_System/README.md

 This is a program which implements a simple banking system with database.

 ### Covered features:
-Luhn's algorithm, SQL statements, SQLite database and Command pattern.
+Luhn algorithm, SQL statements, SQLite database and Command pattern.